Honey Miso Salmon in 20 minutes

 • Pull the pan out and let the salmon rest for several minutes.
 The oils should be sizzling.

-• Garnish generously with scallions and black & white toasted sesame seeds
+After few minutes, garnish generously with scallions and black & white toasted sesame seeds.
+Serve and enjoy!

 Notes